TianhuaZhang/BME6938-Homework/README.md

-# Homework Assignments for BME4760/BME6938 Biomedical Data Science
+#  This is a repository for the homework assignemnts of BME6938 Biomedical Data Science